 This article lists and shows reviews of the best books on economics and finance to expand your knowledge base, learn how economies work, assist you in your economics classes, or just learn about money and investing.

 There’s no ranking factored in here, however, we include best books on concepts such as microeconomics, macroeconomics, investing, finances et cetera.

 We’ve also taken a different approach here by accompanying each book with independent, unbiased reviews from people who made them on Reddit and Quora- largest discussion and Q&A sites respectively.
-I’ve found that contributors in these sites mostly provide authentic reviews with the goal of genuinely helping and without any commercial intent- unlike most bloggers.
+I’ve found that contributors in these sites mostly provide authentic reviews with the goal of genuinely helping and without any commercial intent- unlike most affiliate bloggers.

 Let’s dive in, shall we?